theoephraim/node-google-spreadsheet/README.md

 > **🚨 Google Deprecation Warning - affects older version (v2) of this module 🚨**
 >
-> Google is [phasing out their old v3 api](https://cloud.google.com/blog/products/g-suite/migrate-your-apps-use-latest-sheets-api), which the older version of this module used to use.
-Originally they were going to shut it down on March 3rd 2020, but have pushed that date back to January 2021.
+> Google is [phasing out their old v3 api](https://cloud.google.com/blog/products/g-suite/migrate-your-apps-use-latest-sheets-api), which the older version of this module used.
+Originally they were going to shut it down on March 3rd 2020, but have pushed that date back to June 2021.

 **Regardless, please upgrade to the latest version of this module (v3) which uses the newer sheets v4 API**